andychao217/hexo-blog/source/_posts/2020-4-4-use-strict.md

 ---
 layout: post
-title: 'use strict' in JavaScript
+title: use strict in JavaScript
 date: 2020-04-04 15:00:00
 categories:
     - JavaScript